jonathanbossenger/wp-feature-api/docs/README.md

-This documentation provides a comprehensive guide to the WordPress Features API, a system designed to register, discover, and execute server-side and client-side functionality within WordPress, primarily intended for use by AI agents and other programmatic systems.
+This documentation provides a comprehensive guide to the WordPress Feature API, a system designed to register, discover, and execute server-side and client-side functionality within WordPress, primarily intended for use by AI agents and other programmatic systems.

 **Table of Contents:**

 1.  **Introduction & Overview**
-    *   What is the Features API?
+    *   What is the Feature API?
     *   Core Concepts (Features, Tools, Resources)
     *   Goals and Benefits
     *   Relationship with MCP (Multi-Capability Protocol)